List of islands of Chile

 This is a list of islands of Chile, as listed by the National Geospatial-Intelligence Agency, Country Files (GNS).
-The country has 43,471 islands, according to the Chilean Ministry of National Assets and the Chilean Military Geographical Institute, in the last update at 2019.
+The country has 43,471 islands, according to the Chilean Ministry of National Assets and the Chilean Military Geographical Institute, in the last update in 2019.

-This list includes full names, generic inverted.
+This list only includes the generic, inverted full name.
 The complete term used to identify a named feature is known as the full name.
 As stored in the database, the entire name is output as "Desertores, Islas" rather than reading "Islas Desertores."